jmbh/tvvar_paper/README.md

 - VS_UT_est_submit.sh is the batch script used to send VS_UT_est_jobs.sh to 100 nodes with iteration (seeds) 1:100
 - VS_UT_aux.R contains functions called by VS_UT_data.R
 - VarSim_aux_Laura.R is the same file as described in Simulation 1
+- VarSim_aux_tvvarGAM.R is the same file as described in Simulation 1

 The size of the 2*100 output files is 5.3GB and is therefore not included in this archive.